bernerslee/features/README.md

               console.log(data);
             }
           });
-        ```

 - DELETE `/house/interior/:id`
-  - Will remove a record with the id provided by the user
+  - Will remove a record with the id provided by the user.
   - URL Params:
       - Required: id=[integer]
   - Success Response: